BAkinmarin/the-cleaning-hack-calculator/README.md

 ## Content & Resources

 ### w3 schools
-> Used to reference Python Structure
+> Used to reference Python Structure.

 ### [ASCIIART.EU](https://)
 > Used this website for the bender applause ascii for when a user wins a hand.